poy4n/WarmUps/README.md

-## A collection of daily exercises as part of my study at General Assembly.
+# A collection of daily coding exercises as part of Software Engineering course at General Assembly.